|

 received power of procreation, even though he was too old – and Sarah herself

-one person, and this one as good as dead, descendants were born, "as many as the
+from one person, and this one as good as dead, descendants were born, "as

-stars of heaven and as the innumerable grains of sand by the seashore."
+many as the stars of heaven and as the innumerable grains of sand by the

 All of these died in faith without having received the promises, but from a distance they saw and greeted them.
 They confessed that they were strangers and foreigners on the earth, for people who speak in this way make it clear that they are seeking a homeland.
 If they had been thinking of the land that they had left behind, they would have had opportunity to return.
 But as it is, they desire a better country, that is, a heavenly one.
 Therefore God is not ashamed to be called their God; indeed, he has prepared a city for them.